 Making a Scene: Storytelling and the Real | 2016

 Just the Facts | 2017

-In 2016, I founded LightField, a nonprofit that mounts exhibits of multimedia art whose aim is to illuminate urgent social and environmental issues.
+In 2016, I founded LightField, a nonprofit that mounts exhibits of multimedia art whose aim is to illuminate social and environmental issues.
 We have mounted three multi-artist shows, with programming, at Hudson Hall in Hudson, NY.
 In each exhibit, we include work from our Young Photographers Workshop, a free workshop for teens from underserved areas around Hudson, that teaches visual literacy as a way to sharpen individual agency in young people.